-[Click the phrases within the colored boxes to read the commentary.]
+[Click the links to read the author's additional commentary.]

 Mr. John Ziegler, thirty-seven, late of Louisville's WHAS, is now on the air, "Live and Local," from 10:00 p.m. to 1:00 a.m. every weeknight on southern California's KFI, a 50,000-watt megastation whose hourly ID and Sweeper, designed by the station's Imaging department and featuring a gravelly basso whisper against licks from Ratt's 1984 metal classic "Round and Round," is "KFI AM-640, Los Angeles—More Stimulating Talk Radio."
 This is either the eighth or ninth host job that Mr. Ziegler's had in his talk-radio career, and far and away the biggest.
 He moved out here to LA over Christmas—alone, towing a U-Haul—and found an apartment not far from KFI's studios, which are in an old part of the Koreatown district, near Wilshire Center.

 The John Ziegler Show is the first local, nonsyndicated late-night program that KFI has aired in a long time.
 It's something of a gamble for everyone involved.
 Ten o'clock to one qualifies as late at night in southern California, where hardly anything reputable's open after nine.